- Stages of the shopping story (printed out, written down, or displayed on screen)

 - There might be peer pressure, or people might want to fit in with their friends

 - Everyone should chat about what happens once they’ve decided what they want to buy.
 How could they get the money they need to buy it?

 - Ask for a gift

 - Save up over time

 - Everyone should get into pairs.

-- The person leading the activity should explain that everyone will be thinking about buying a new piece of equipment for a game at camp.
+- Explain that everyone will be thinking about buying a new piece of equipment for a game at camp.

-- The person leading the activity should give each pair the stages of the shopping story.
+- Give each pair the stages of the shopping story.